 Daniel Craig plays Will Atenton, a successful businessman who forsakes New York City for the rural pleasures of New England, only to discover that the tranquil abode he’s moved into was the scene of an as-yet-unsolved multiple homicide.
-Drawn reluctantly into the mystery surrounding the tragic events, Will and his wife (Rachel Weisz) soon begin finding plenty of reasons to worry about their own safety in this psychological thriller.

 What first seems to be a stranger-watching-your-home kind of thriller turns out to be an interesting take on trauma and mental illness.
 Unfortunately, it doesn't go beyond that - an idea.
 There's no depth, nothing is expanded on, and much of the action falls flat because the "twist" seems to come without a build.
 It looked great, though, and Rachel Weisz is always good.

 Scenes out of order, SFX unfinished, no clear resolution, and a WTF ending stinger so nonsensical it almost seems like a blooper.
 I think everybody just got fed up, walked off set and left this crap incomplete.
 And then Universal apparently just dumped the unedited workprint into theaters just to see if anyone is dumb enough to pay to see it.
 A monumental disaster.

 A decent thriller with a twisty plot - worth a first look, but unfortunately not something you re-watch due to a bit too much focus on startling moments and a big "twist," and too little on the substance that is so clearly beneath the surface.